TalkBank/TBDBpy/README.md

 To access clinical collections, use the argument *'auth': True*.
 A dialog will ask you to enter the clinical bank you are trying to access and to enter the correct username and password for that database.
-If credentials are incorrect, a response describing the error will be returned.
+If credentials are incorrect, a response describing the error is returned.

 ``` python
 aphasia_transcrips = tbdb.getTranscripts(